knirf/Free-properads-and-properad-ideals/readme.md

 %runfile Modules/First_Definitions.sage
 ```

+If they use VScode to open notebook files, they probably want change the Scrolling and Text Line Limit settings (sometimes thousands of displayed lines).

 - Either they have linux (or WSL) and can probably run the same lines, but I cannot confirm this yet.

 ## Details of modules